J358763H/homelab/lxc/vaultwarden/README.md

 ## 📋 Overview

 Vaultwarden is a lightweight, self-hosted Bitwarden-compatible password manager written in Rust.
-This LXC container setup provides enterprise-grade password management with maximum security isolation, integrating seamlessly with your Homelab-SHV infrastructure.
+This LXC container setup provides enterprise-grade password management with maximum security isolation, integrating seamlessly with your Homelab infrastructure.

 ## 🎯 Features